 Our aim is to create neighbourhoods that are thriving and well-maintained safe spaces where Wheatley Homes East customers feel proud to live.
-The policy will set out the structures and approaches in place to achieve this, as well as the partner agency approach required by key stakeholders involved across our neighbourhoods.
+This policy will set out the structures and approaches in place to achieve this and measures available to address issued raised that compromise good neighbourhood management, as well as the partner agency approach required by key stakeholders involved across our neighbourhoods.